quickapps/docs/en/developers/events-system.rst

 QuickAppsCMS’s events system is composed of three primary elements:

 -  ``Event Listener``: An event listener class implementing the EventListener interface.
--  ``Event Handler``: A method in your your listener class which take care of a single event.
+-  ``Event Handler``: A method within your listener class which handles a single event.
 -  ``Event``: An event object that represents the event itself. e.g. ``FormHelper.input``.

-An Event Listener class, may listen to many Events.
-But an Event Handler can only responds to a single Event.

 All ``Event Listeners`` classes must implement the ``\Cake\Event\EventListener`` interface and provide the ``implementedEvents()`` method.
 This method must